DanielYKPan/date-time-picker/README.md

 -------
  - This picker is completely changed in version 5.1.*.
 If you used this package before, please read the documentation or the demo examples carefully, and change the implementation of the picker in your projects.
  - This picker uses the '@angular/cdk'.
+ - Add two new selectMode: 'rangeFrom' and 'rangeTo'.

 Description
 -------